Manu343726/Manu343726.github.io/_posts/2016-01-30-reflection-intro.markdown

 In order to achieve the code above we should realize that:

- - **C++ is a statically typed language, but with runtime reflection we are introducing runtime typing**: Since functions and filds are queried and accessed at runtime, the type of the data depends on runtime values.
+ - **C++ is a statically typed language, but with runtime reflection we are introducing runtime typing**: Since functions and fields are queried and accessed at runtime, the type of the data depends on runtime values.
 We need a way to do runtime typing (At least limited) in C++.

  - **We have to collect class information in order to store the meta-information**: As I said